OliverMKing/stacks.fyi/README.md

 Ensure you have all dependencies installed.
 Run `yarn` at the root level.

+Run `yarn pretypeorm` in the backend folder.

+Run `yarn db` to start the database.
 Then run `yarn dev` to start the backend and frontend.
 The frontend is on port 3000 and the backend is on 3001.